About Steel City Choristers

 We rehearse at St John the Baptist church, Owlerton, but we take our singing to different churches and communities around the city.
 We serve Sheffield and the surrounding area, and want to see more people accessing and experiencing the joys of choral music.

-We have sung in a wide range of different locations and venues including churches, community halls, a theme park and even a community allotment!
+We have sung in a wide range of different locations and venues including cathedrals across the country and local churches of many different denominations, as well concert and community halls, a theme park and even a community allotment!

 An advocate for the power of music